Donearm/awesome-tutorials/README.md

 # SEO

 * [Google Search Console: The Definitive Guide](https://backlinko.com/google-search-console) - a truly comprehensive and "definitive" guide about the various features of the Google Search Console.

+# Marketing

+* [The Ultimate Guide to Google Ads Ad Extensions](https://adespresso.com/blog/guide-google-ads-ad-extensions/) - a clean explanation of each of the Google Ads ad extensions

 ------------------------